Aliases for IL18R1 Gene

 GeneCards Summary for IL18R1 Gene

 IL18R1 (Interleukin 18 Receptor 1) is a Protein Coding gene.
 Diseases associated with IL18R1 include Smallpox and Laron Syndrome.
-Among its related pathways are Akt Signaling and Immune response_IL-12 signaling pathway.
+Among its related pathways are Allograft rejection and IL-1 Family Signaling Pathways.
 Gene Ontology (GO) annotations related to this gene include interleukin-18 receptor activity.
 An important paralog of this gene is IL1RAPL2.